maanti/a/README.md

 # algos
 Tasks for university "Algorithms" course.
-The conditions of the tasks could be find on http://acm.timus.ru
+The tasks could be find on http://acm.timus.ru